cmu-rss-lab/rosdiscover-evaluation/README.rst

 The rest of this section describes how to reproduced RQ2 step-by-step.

-1. Derived the ground truth by observing the running system.
+**Step 1: Derived the ground truth by observing the running system.**

 .. code::